Defiant Georgia Opposition Stages Fresh Protest Despite Crackdown - UrduPoint

 Defiant Georgia Opposition Stages Fresh Protest Despite Crackdown

-Tbilisi, (UrduPoint / Pakistan Point News - 25th Nov, 2019 ) :Up to 20,000 opposition supporters rallied in Georgia on Monday, stepping up pressure on the increasingly unpopular ruling party, despite a police crackdown and the arrests of protesters last week.
+Tbilisi, (UrduPoint / Pakistan Point News - 26th Nov, 2019 ) :Up to 20,000 opposition supporters rallied in Georgia on Monday, stepping up pressure on the increasingly unpopular ruling party, despite a police crackdown last week and the arrest of protesters.

-Waving Georgian and European Union flags, and shouting "Resign!" protesters marched on the capital Tbilisi's main thoroughfare before gathering outside the parliament building.
+Waving Georgian and European Union flags, and chanting "Change!" and "Resign!" protesters marched on the capital Tbilisi's main thoroughfare before gathering outside the parliament building.

-Demanding the government's resignation and snap parliamentary polls, they blocked entrances to the building, vowing to prevent lawmakers from entering parliament where a plenary session is set to be held on Tuesday.

-The protesters have held a series of mass demonstrations after MPs from the ruling Georgian Dream party on November 14 voted down legislation to hold parliamentary elections next year under a new proportional voting system.
+Opposition leaders said at the rally that mass protests will continue until their demands for electoral reforms, the government's resignation and snap legislative elections are met.

 "Mass protests will continue until our demands are met," he added.